praveen-kakashi/comet-cooling/README.md

 # comet-cooling
-This repository contains codes for cooling methods Extract the contents of CoMeT-main.zip and make a copy of hotspot_tool folder and name it hotspot_tool3.
+This repository contains codes for cooling methods got to the repo link "https://github.com/marg-tools/CoMeT.git" and clone the CoMeT-main folder in to your local system Extract the contents of CoMeT-main.zip and make a copy of hotspot_tool folder and name it hotspot_tool3.

 first of all run the command "make" inside the hotspot_tool and hotspot_tool3 folders.

+Delete the file temperature.c from the folder hotspot_tool3 and replace it with the file "temperature.c from this repository.

 Go to the CoMeT-main/config/hotspot/2_5D and copy all the content into the hotspot_tool an dhotspot_tool3 folder.